penzance/ab-testing-tool/README.md

 * Update the code via `git pull`.

+* Update the database with `python manage.py migrate`

+* If you get an error during migrations, delete your local database and create a new one with `rm ab_testing_tool/db.sqlite3` and then `python manage.py migrate`.

 * Run the tool via `python manage.py runserver`.

-* If you get an error about the database, delete your local database and create a new one with `rm ab_testing_tool/db.sqlite3` and then `python manage.py syncdb`.

 * If you get an import error, update requirements with `sudo pip install -r ab_testing_tool/requirements/local.txt`